sofiabroome/cross-dataset-generalization/README.md

 - PyAV (`conda install av -c conda-forge`)

 ## Setting up

+#### Installation
+- Clone the project and move into the root directory
+- Setup python environment - `conda env update`
+   - This will setup an environment named - `smth`
+- Activate python environment - `source activate smth`

 #### Download the dataset
 The dataset is provided in the form of videos in `webm` format using VP9